garrandall/popular-music-data/tracks/a-chance-for-heaven-christopher-cross.md

 It never comes easy
 And on the day you get there

-Ooh, you're gonna find
+Oh you're gonna find
-Ooh, you're gonna find
+Oh you're gonna find

 Someone's gonna take it
 Someone's gonna make it